Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

-Most papers on systemic risk deal with the problem of assessing the total systemic risk present in a financial network.
-A second important aspect, however, that is dealt with much less in the literature is the allocation of total systemic risk to individual institutions and the related question of deriving capital charges for them.
+A further important aspect in the context of risk management is the question about how to allocate the total risk to the individual institutions and the related question of deriving capital charges for them.
 In this context, complicated questions like `What is a fair allocation?' or `Should one impose higher systemic risk charges on institutions that in some sense are prone to transmitting systemic risk or on institutions that connect to such systemic banks and hence expose themselves to systemic risk?' arise.
-Approaches to these problems have for example been developed in \cite{Feinstein2017} and \cite{Biagini2017}.
-However, to the best of our knowledge, all existing proposals of systemic risk allocations in the literature require the knowledge of the complete network to be determined.
+Approaches to these problems have for example been developed in \cite{Biagini2017,Feinstein2017}.
+However, to the best of our knowledge, all existing proposals of systemic risk allocations in the literature require the knowledge of the complete network.
 While a regulator might possess this knowledge, it seems complicated to communicate such systemic risk charges when the institutions cannot reconstruct those themselves.
-Also in this setting the capital charge of one bank might depend on the action of the other banks, which gives rise to possible manipulation.
-A very appealing feature of our approach is that each institution can compute its own systemic risk charge by basically just knowing its local neighborhood, i.\,e.~by knowing its counter parties.
-This is possible by averaging effects for large networks and inherently ensures fairness in the sense that a bank's capital requirement only depends on its own business decisions.
+An appealing feature of our approach is that each institution can compute its own systemic risk charge by basically just considering its local neighborhood, i.\,e., by knowing its counter parties.
+In particular, this inherently ensures fairness in the sense that a bank's capital requirement only depends on its own business decisions.
 Furthermore, agents are prevented from manipulating capital charges of competitors.
-Further, a bank's systemic risk charge only depends on the default risk the bank itself is exposed to and not on risk that the bank raises to other banks, i.\,e.~our systemic risk capital requirements are in line with the traditional risk management approach of individual institutions.
-Also it has the advantage over models such as \cite{Eisenberg2001}, which only consider the current state of a network, that also future configurations of the network are likely to be resilient using the same formula.
-A further insight is that it is in line with the analysis in \cite{Capponi2016} where it was found that the real network topology is {\it unbalancing} and as a consequence a deconcentration of exposures is desirable for stability.
+We remark that our results are in line with the analysis in \cite{Capponi2016} where it was found that the real network topology is {\it unbalancing} and as a consequence a deconcentration of exposures is desirable for stability.